julien-meichelbeck/partial_testcase/README.md

 ```

 ### How to stub methods?
-if you want to add specific methods for one test:
+If you want to add specific methods for one test:

 ```ruby
 test 'sample test' do